Last updated: June 26, 2026. All scoring mechanics, voting strategies, and theme tips reflect the current 2026 version of Dress To Impress.

 Advanced Scoring Mechanics

-The last player to walk often receives slightly higher votes because they are freshest in voters’ minds.
-If you are not last on the runway, compensate by having a more memorable outfit.
+The last player to walk often receives slightly higher votes because they’re freshest in voters’ minds.
+If you’re not last on the runway, compensate with a more memorable silhouette or color.

 VIP Items and Their Impact

-If you have VIP access, you get additional clothing options that non-VIP players cannot use.
-These items can give you an edge:
+If you have VIP access, you get additional clothing options that non-VIP players can’t use.
+These items can give you an edge.

 Important: VIP items are an advantage, not a guarantee.
-A well-thought-out free outfit will always beat a lazy VIP outfit.
+A well-thought-out free outfit beats a lazy VIP outfit every time.
+That reads as “I paid to win,” and some voters dock stars for it.
 For more VIP details, see our VIP Guide.

 Common Mistakes and How to Fix Them